tylermwells/Protoglove/README.md

 ## Project Overview

 This project is focused on making a controller that works off the movement of a person's hand.
-Eventually, we will use this device to be able to controller a drone.
+Eventually, we will use this device to be able to control a drone.

 ## Educational Value Added

-PCB Design
-Controls
-Embedded Systems
-CAD Designing
+PCB Design, Controls, Embedded Systems, CAD Designing

 ## Tasks

-Design and Test Parts that will lay on top of the fingers Test hall effect sensors
-Build breadboard version of the project
+Design and Test Parts that will lay on top of the fingers, Test hall effect sensors, Build breadboard version of the project

 ## Design Decisions